ricardoalcocer/acspushmod/README.md

 ## Credits
-This module is based on code by my buddy [Pablo Rodríguez](https://github.com/pablorr18), now with some additional sugar converted into a reusable CommonJS Module.
+This module is based on code by my buddy [Pablo Rodríguez](https://github.com/pablorr18), now with some additional sugar and converted into a reusable CommonJS Module.

 ## License
 Licensed under the terms of the [MIT License](alco.mit-license.org)